Tangata Whenua and Stakeholders

 - Liaise with Fish and game New Zealand on matters of mutual interest relating to sports fish.

-Richard Kemp represents The Advocates For The Tongariro River on the committee.
-He was appointed by Minister of Conservation, The Hon Kate Wilkinson on 12.4.2012.
+Richard Kemp and Julian Proctor represent The Advocates for The Tongariro River on the committee.
+They were appointed by Minister of Conservation, The Hon Kate Wilkinson on 12.4.2012.
 The Conservation Act puts management of all freshwater fisheries in the hands of Fish and Game with the exception of the Taupo fishery.